Diversity Corner

 INTERVIEWS

-“If there isn't a diversity of backgrounds, opinions, experiences, for example, the area we live in is pretty homogenous, then books, movies, documentaries are a way to start to understand other experiences.”
+“If there isn’t a diversity of backgrounds, opinions, experiences… then books, movies, documentaries are a way to start to understand other experiences.”

 I consolidated my findings into a representative persona.